dream-lab/ds252-2025/lab-session6-1710/README.md

 - Lambda function receives an image URL as input
 - Lambda makes a synchronous HTTP call to a Flask server running on EC2
 - EC2 instance downloads the image from the provided URL
-- EC2 uploads the image to S3 and writes metadata to DynamoDB
+- EC2 uploads the image to S3
 - EC2 returns success/failure status back to Lambda
 - Lambda returns the final response to the client

-By the end of the lab, you will understand the key differences between Terraform and CloudFormation in defining, deploying, and managing hybrid AWS architectures that combine serverless and traditional compute resources.
+By the end of the lab, you will understand how to deploy hybrid AWS architectures that combine serverless and traditional compute resources using Terraform.

 ---

 ## 🧠 Learning Outcomes
 You will learn to:
 - Write and apply Terraform configurations for hybrid AWS architectures
-- Define equivalent infrastructure using CloudFormation YAML templates
-- Deploy Lambda functions, EC2 instances, S3 buckets, and DynamoDB tables
+- Deploy Lambda functions, EC2 instances, and S3 buckets
 - Configure security groups and IAM roles for cross-service communication
-- Understand declarative infrastructure workflows (`apply`, `plan`, and `stack creation`)
+- Understand declarative infrastructure workflows (`apply`, `plan`)
-- Benchmark and measure performance of hybrid architectures
+- Test and verify hybrid workflows
 - Deploy, test, and destroy AWS hybrid resources safely

 ---